dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2170: Marijuana as a gateway drug is a debated theory.
+### T2170: Marijuana use can lead to serious substance abuse.

 |Support|
 |---|